ohmyzsh/ohmyzsh/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots and or Recordings**
 If applicable, add screenshots to help explain your problem.
+Also you can record an asciinema session (https://asciinema.org/)

 **Desktop (please complete the following information):**
- - OS - Distro: [e.g. Arch Linux]
+ - OS / Distro: [e.g. Arch Linux, macOS]
- - Latest Update?: [e.g. Yes/No]
+ - Latest ohmyzsh Update?: [e.g. Yes/No]
- - ZSH Version: [e.g. 4.2]
+ - ZSH Version: [e.g. 5.6]
+ - Terminal emulator [e.g. iTerm2]

 **Additional context**
 Add any other context about the problem here.